beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 By subtracting our value `firstDayOfWeek`, for our example, we end up with `4 - 1 = 3`.
 So, we need to offset the day cell by 3 columns to the right.

-Now we need to adjust a couple of things after the subtraction, because if `getDay()` returns `0` and our `firstDayOfWeek` is greater than zero, we will end up with a negative number.
-To avoid this, we add `7` to the result, and then apply a modulo `7` to the result to remain in the `0-6` range.
+Now we need to adjust a couple of things after the subtraction, because if `getDay()` returns a number smaller than our `firstDayOfWeek`, we will end up with a negative number.
+To avoid this, we add `7` to the result, and then apply a modulo `7` to the result to end up in the `0-6` range.

 Since the `.col-start-*` class is not an offset but a starting index, we finally add `1` to the result of the calculation to get the column index (starting at 1).